Updated by Ian Buckley on August 14 2017

 If you’re anything like me, tinkering with electronics is something you’d really like to do – in theory at least.
-But the realities of time constraints, and lack of knowledge inevitably prevent you from trying.
+In reality, time constraints and lack of knowledge inevitably prevent you from trying.
 It’s just too difficult.
-You like dissecting broken gadgets, but never do anything with the bits you find other than stash them away for a rainy day (a drawer full of fans and motors?
+You like dissecting broken gadgets, but never do anything with the bits you find other than stash them away for a rainy day (a drawer full of microwave parts?
 Check).

 The Arduino is the answer to all that, and frankly anything that can be considered fun while learning is a truly revolutionary device in my opinion.